ATM Cave Tour In Belize: Should You Do It? [2022]

 How Difficult Is ATM Cave Tour?

-Tour companies rank it as moderately difficult since it involes long hours of walking, river crossings, easy swimming and some rock climbing.
+Tour companies rank it as moderately difficult since it involves long hours of walking, river crossings, easy swimming and some rock climbing.
 It is not recommended for pregnant women, persons with walking disabilities or participants with back problems.

 Can non-swimmers do the ATM Cave Tour?